-Looking for Information?
-If you are looking for any kind of specific information regarding the Commandos , whether on units, campaigns, equipment, insignia etc, or information on individuals who have served in the Commandos, then please visit our website forumhere.
-On registering you will be able to create a post in the Looking for Information sections and add the many questions that you may have.
-Good luck with your research.
+We do NOT hold Service Records.
+If you wish to ask specific questions about Commandos , whether on individuals, units, campaigns, equipment, insignia, etc, then you should use our website forum.
+There you will be able to create a post in the relevant forum and add the many questions that you may have.

 Lord Lovat Interview